mr2527/pop_OS-win10-KVM-setup/README.md

   Reasoning/Consideration
 </h3>

-My reasoning for creating this was because at the time, I was and still am a new Linux user that is also a big gamer.
+My reasoning for creating this was because at the time, I was and still am a newer Linux user that is also a gamer.
 I did not want to abandon my chances of gaming with my want of moving over to a better development environment.
 I also did not want to necessarily deal with the annoying dual booting that I have.
 It's just easier to pull my hair out for a few days and learn to set this up than dual booting.

-I spent nearly a week sifting through various guides getting this to environment to work (properly) on my desktop, and I want to share the tips and tricks I've learned along the way and present a digestible way to getting your KVM / Virt-Manager set up (for windows 10) for inexperienced users.
-Some guides would get me halfway and then wouldn't provide me with enough information on where to go next.
-Then I would find a different guide that summed up the first up but left delicate details out.
+I spent nearly a week sifting through various guides getting this environment to work (properly) on my desktop, and I want to share the tips and tricks I've learned along the way and present a digestible way to getting your KVM / Virt-Manager set up (for windows 10) for inexperienced users.
+Some guides would get me halfway and then would not provide me with enough information on where to go next.
+Then I would find a different guide that summed up the first but left delicate details out.
 All the guides I have read however are great and I want to give recognition to the individuals that helped me get this environment to work.

 <h3 name="Guides">
   Guides: